 'Erasmus+: Sport' will help develop sport's European dimension, boosting cooperation between sports organisations, public authorities and other parties.
 It focuses on the following areas.

 The EU promotes physical activity through the sharing and promotion of good practices between EU countries and with interested parties.
-The EU Physical Activity Guidelines (2008) show how cross-cutting national policies can encourage this.
-The 2013 Council Recommendation on health-enhancing physical activity across sectors will
+The EU Physical Activity Guidelines [214 KB] (2008) show how cross-cutting national policies can encourage this.
+The on health-enhancing physical activity across sectors will

 Physical activity is also promoted through EU health policy.
 The EU Platform for action on diet, physical activity and health provides a forum for addressing adverse trends.

 Doping undermines fair competition, discourages people from playing or following sport, and poses health risks.
 In this area, the EU cooperates with

 EU countries regularly use EU frameworks to discuss anti-doping issues before meeting in more international fora.
 They cooperate within the EU on issues relating to athletes' rights, doping in recreational sports and doping prevention.
 Erasmus+ Sport funds doping prevention projects.
 Employers' organisations and trade unions may use EU social dialogue to address a range of issues, including the fight against doping.

 Sport can bridge social divides.
 It showcases the skills of people living with disability and empowers women and girls, providing opportunities for leadership.
 EU countries applying for European Social Fund and European Regional Development Fund grants are encouraged to include projects that promote social inclusion through sport.
 Transnational projects and international events have benefited from funding.